AlSult/Sales_Insights_PowerBI/README.md

 - **Marketing Investment Efficiency:** Analysis of advertising and promotional expenses across markets.
 - **Financial Performance vs Targets:** Comparison of actual performance against defined business targets.

+An interactive PowerBI dashboard can be downloaded here [link].
+The SQL queries utilized to inspect and perform quality checks can be found [here link].
+The SQL queries utilized to clean, organize, and prepare data for the dashboard can be found [here].
+Targeted SQL queries regarding various business questions can be found [here].

 ## Project Objectives
 The main objectives of this project are: